 Purpose of the study

-The primary purpose of the research project is to analyze how energy management is conducted in Swedish manufacturing industry and in the shipping industry, as well as how this work can be developed to contribute to the industry's transformation into sustainable energy systems and long-term competitiveness.
+The primary purpose of the research project was to analyze how energy management is conducted in Swedish manufacturing industry and in the shipping industry, as well as how this work could be developed to contribute to the industry's transformation into sustainable energy systems and long-term competitiveness.

 Aim of the study

-The project aims to carry out two parallel series of interdisciplinary case studies, which are integrated in themselves, on the energy management's practice in organizations from the shipping and manufacturing industry.
-The material from these contrasting cases will then be integrated and laid the foundation for a joint scientific discussion about standardization of energy management, and opportunities for improved management of the energy and utilization of shipping and manufacturing industries.
+The project aimed to carry out two parallel series of interdisciplinary case studies, which were integrated in themselves, on the energy management's practice in organizations from the shipping and manufacturing industry.

 Project time